shehio/the-final-problem/README.md

 ### Todos
 - Infra
-  - Add Consul POC based on demo microservices
   - Add Kafka POC based on demo microservices
+  - Remove current Redis in Helm
   - Add Zookeeper in helm
+  - Add Consul POC based on demo microservices
   - Explore Redis options in AWS
 - Visualization
   - Add icons for the tools used